‘This Is Us’ Fans Believe A Huge Clue Was Dropped In ‘Clouds’ Episode Regarding Future Of Big Three

 Instead, viewers believe that issues touched on in Randall’s first therapy session might open up a Pandora’s box that sets the stage for further development of the core characters moving forward.

 “Loved seeing Kevin with Rebecca.
 So it’s not the secret of her illness that has them not speaking.
 Maybe a revelation during Randall’s therapy sessions.
-Also, really liked how Madison helped Kate about Toby,” determined one viewer after watching the episode.
+Also, really liked how Madison helped Kate about Toby,” determined one viewer after watching the episode, in a comment on the This Is Us Instagram page.

-“I think the reason Randall isn’t speaking to Kate and Kevin is that Randall thought he’s the only one of the “big 3″ to be able to take the best care of his mom,” said a second fan of the series.
+“I think the reason Randall isn’t speaking to Kate and Kevin is that Randall thought he’s the only one of the ‘big 3’ to be able to take the best care of his mom,” said a second fan of the series.

-Other fans believed that whatever the outcome, the show is doing a great service to viewers by allowing fans to realize that although their lives may be messy at times, growth is always possible.
+Other fans believed that whatever the outcome, the show is doing a great service by allowing viewers to realize that although their lives may be messy at times, growth is always possible.

 “This show is, in my opinion, truly helping people who may not get it, get it.
 (Life).
 And reminding the ones who already do, that they are right.
 This show is genius and phenomenal and you all truly GET IT,” remarked a third Instagram user.

-This Is Us Executive producer Isaac Aptaker revealed in a new interview with Entertainment Weekly what fans can expect regarding the issue of the rift that changes the relationship of the big three in the weeks ahead.
+This Is Us Executive producer Isaac Aptaker revealed in a new interview with Entertainment Weekly what fans can expect regarding the rift that changes the relationship of the big three in the weeks ahead.

 “We don’t want to give too much away about what the source of this rift is, and there’s no way to answer that without spoiling where we’re headed.
 But there are three episodes left and we promise this rift happens this season, so all will be revealed very soon,” he teased.